NYULibraries/ariadne/README.md

 , and then parses the resulting XML into a JSON string to pass on to the presentation layer.

+A human-readable HTML view is also provided, using the data from the latest version of the JSON API.

 ### Usage

 Since the backend is a Go application, you can run it while developing with: